 But the effects of air pollution can add up over a lifetime.
 And despite what many say, there is no safe level of air pollution.

 As air quality around the world worsens from industrial pollution, wildfires, and climate change, millions of us are taking notice.
 Monitoring the air quality is not just smart – some say it might be critical to your personal health.
 Many people monitor their air quality with websites and/or mobile apps.

-But getting accurate air quality data can be difficult.
-Different countries use different standards.
-And the data shown at any given time may not be up to date or accurately reflect the levels of air pollution you’re exposed at the time.
+But getting trustworthy air quality data can be difficult.
+Different countries use different standards, and the data shown at any given time may not be up to date or accurately reflect the levels of air pollution you’re exposed at the time.

 So does it matter where you get your air quality data from?
 The short answer is a resounding yes – getting accurate data on a daily (or even hourly) basis can make a huge difference in your health.

 That’s why it’s crucial to have the most accurate air quality data possible, so that you can protect yourself and your family from real-time air pollution exposure.

 So here is what you need to reduce your personal air pollution exposure: real-time, hyperlocal data that shows you exactly what’s in the air you’re breathing.

 How do I understand and interpret air quality data?

 The World Health Organization (WHO) regularly establishes a set of air pollution standards that it calls “Guidelines” for different types of air pollution in different environments.3